datakunoichi/datakunoichi/README.md

-- 👋 Hi, I’m @datakunoichi
+- 👋 Hi, I’m Wei Sin
-- 👀 I’m interested in translating data into decisions
-- 🌱 I’m currently on the Georgia Institute of Technology's OMSA program
+- 🌱 Currently I'm on the Georgia Institute of Technology's Master of Science in Analytics program (from Fall 2023 to Spring 2026)
-- 💞️ I’m looking to collaborate on data viz, data analytics projects / sharing
+- 💞️ I’m looking to share/enable/engage in things related to data science and AI.
+I'm also passionate about uplifting and sharing experiences with women in tech.
-- 📫 How to reach me: Drop me an email at datakunoichi@yahoo.com
+- 📫 If you're interested to connect, connect with me at https://www.linkedin.com/in/howeisin or drop me an email at datakunoichi@yahoo.com

 <!---
 datakunoichi/datakunoichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.